 In fact, I watched as others confidently walked up and gave their presentations and looked relaxed, they even laughed and joked around while they were up in front of everyone.
 I started to wonder if I was going to always feel this way, or eventually, find the confident feeling I so desperately wanted.

 That was until I figured out the secret of confidence.
 When you figure out how easy it is to find, grow, and keep it, you can walk confidently toward success.
-I want to show you how simple it is to find the confident feelings you want with my FREE 3-Day workshop.
-Once you go through the workshop you will discover how your self-image affects your perception, and how your perception affects your reality.
-You will understand the secret behind feeling confident and know what you need to do to increase it.
+I want to show you how simple it is to find the confident feelings you want with my powerful 3-Day perception-altering non-workshop.
+Once you go through the non-workshop you will discover how your self-image affects your perception, and how your perception affects your reality.
+You will understand the secret behind feeling confident and know what you need to do to easily increase it.

 Join me today and make the decision to change the outcome you have been getting for one that is in line with what you want.
 Enroll for only $1 for a limited time using coupon INEEDTHIS at checkout.